Last Updated on August 20, 2022 by cmoarz

 The first step is choosing the correct-sized African dwarf frog tank.
 In order to give the best African dwarf frog care, step one is choosing an appropriate gallon tank.

-With a larger tank you also have the option of adding different types of tank mates in with your frog.
+With a larger tank, you also have the option of adding different types of tank mates with your frog.
 You will do less maintenance such as water changes while still maintaining the high water quality your pet frogs need.